Secondary school lasts 7 years, and it is divided into collège (middle school) and lycée (high school).

 High school

-The Baccalauréat général opens the door to pursuing higher education at universities, preparatory studies for Grandes écoles, or both technical and business Grandes écoles.
-Students of the French School in Belgrade have access to higher education in France and anywhere in the world.
+At the end of high school, students take exams to obtain the French Baccalaureate diploma (high school graduation certificate) which opens the doors to higher education — at universities, preparatory studies for Grandes écoles, or both technical and business Grandes écoles in France and anywhere in the world.

 The Baccalauréat